Seahawks part ways with offensive coordinator Brian Schottenheimer, citing ‘philosophical differences’

-In a move that few could have foreseen when they began the season with one of the NFL’s best offenses, the Seahawks announced Tuesday that they have parted ways with offensive coordinator Brian Schottenheimer.
+In a move that few could have foreseen when they began the season with one of the NFL’s most-prolific offenses, the Seahawks announced Tuesday that they have parted ways with offensive coordinator Brian Schottenheimer.

 The Seahawks announced the move on Twitter: “Brian Schottenheimer is a fantastic person and coach and we thank him for the last three years.
 Citing philosophical differences, we have parted ways.”